kathleenleeper/div3/CBD_materials/CBD_pres.md

 the really good example of this, actually, is one you may be familiar with, is the symptoms of heart attack. **question: what are the symptoms of a heart attack, class?** Classically, this is crushing chest pain and pain down the left arm.
 Women, however, might have pain focused on their back and jaw -- "non-classic" symptoms.
-Women generally wait longer than ment before going to the emergency room.
+Women generally wait longer than men before going to the emergency room.
 As a result, women die more often then men.
 If women were the subject of more cardiovascular attention, those would not be "non-classic" symptoms -- we would be taught that pain from a heart attack could manifest in your chest, arm, back, or jaw -- less women would have died.
 **pregnant seatbelt models**

 As an additional layer of complexity, it's unclear what variables actually account for this in terms of gender (or sex?)
 Presumably it's some combination of karyotype (presumed XX), hormonal distribution (presumed estrogen), body structure etc.